Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Introduction

 The outline of the paper is as follows: In \Cref{sec:Koopman}, we begin with a brief recap on Koopman approximants for autonomous systems generated by kernel EDMD.
-Then, we present uniform bounds on the full approximation error using RKHS interpolation in~\Cref{sec:sub:error:bound}, before we conclude the section by proposing a data-driven surrogate and the respective error bound.
+Then, we present uniform bounds on the full approximation error using RKHS interpolation, before we conclude the section by proposing a data-driven surrogate and the respective error bound.
 In the subsequent~\Cref{sec:stability}, we show that (practical) asymptotic stability is inherited from the original dynamical system by the data-driven surrogate and vice versa.
-In~\Cref{sec:kEDMD:control}, we propose a novel and highly-flexible approximation scheme for control systems and rigorously show bounds on the full approximation error.
-We numerically illustrate and validate our findings in ~\Cref{subsec:numerics} and~\Cref{subsec:control:numerics}, before conclusions are drawn in~\Cref{sec:conclusions}.
+In~\Cref{sec:kEDMD:control}, we propose a novel and highly-flexible approximation scheme for control systems, prove error bounds on the full approximation error and illustrate the results numerically.
+Conclusions are drawn in~\Cref{sec:conclusions}.